Gender identities in Thailand: Acceptance of kathoeys

 Kathoeys are numerous in Thailand and are seemingly accepted by society, not only in the cities but in the countryside as well.
 Thai Buddhism does not specifically regard homosexuality as a sin and has no specific prohibitions regarding the orientation.
 However, kathoeys are still only begrudgingly accepted in many corners of Thai society.
 Kathoey have not yet attained equal status with those who are not transgender, and restrictions come with the identity.
-Kathoey cannot officially change their birth sex on birth certificates or passports, meaning they cannot marry someone of the same sex (even if they identify with a different gender).
+Kathoey cannot officially change their birth sex on birth certificates or passports, meaning they historically couldn't marry someone of the same sex (even if they identify with a different gender), though this has now changed with the legalisation of same sex marriage.

 Though kathoeys have experienced some prestige in the past, they still face many struggles in everyday life.
 Many have found success in the entertainment business or in fashion, while others dance cabaret or accept lower level work so that they are able to live their lives in the open.
 Beginning in the 1950s, the existence of kathoeys began to be acknowledged, which can be seen in the media of the time.
 The trend of kathoeys being a regular part of entertainment such as movies, music entertainment, and television shows is rather recent.